zzhikai/tp/docs/UserGuide.md

   e.g. `[s/SKILL]…​` can be used as `s/Python`, `s/Python s/Java` etc.

 * Prefixes can be in any order.<br>
-  e.g. if the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.
+  e.g. If the command specifies `n/NAME p/PHONE_NUMBER`, `p/PHONE_NUMBER n/NAME` is also acceptable.

 * If an input is expected only once in the command but you specified it multiple times, only the last occurrence of the input will be taken.<br>
-  e.g. if you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.
+  e.g. If you specify `p/12341234 p/56785678`, only `p/56785678` will be taken.

 * Extraneous inputs for commands that do not take in inputs (such as `help`, `list` and `exit`) will be ignored.<br>
-  e.g. if the command specifies `help 123`, it will be interpreted as `help`.
+  e.g. If the command specifies `help 123`, it will be interpreted as `help`.

 * `INDEX` refers to the index of the Applicant in the displayed list. `INDEX` must be a positive integer.<br>
   e.g. `delete 1` is valid and `delete -1` is invalid.